ric-ram/nucleus-pomodoro/README.md

   - [ ] Fix empty page after project creation
   - [ ] Disable task focus after being completed
   - [ ] Fix automatic refresh and logout when the database is updated
+  - [ ] Reset timer after changing task
+  - [ ] If refreshed, it always requires to login
 - [ ] Add Pomodoro count for each task
 - [ ] Add hover behavior for buttons for a better UX
 - [ ] Do more extensive testing